 The safety of all our guests and volunteers is paramount.
 By conducting and submitting a hosts' homes checklist form, you can assess any potential risks involved with hosting a Re-engage tea party and ensure that your home (or the external venue) is as safe and welcoming as possible.

 Potentially, yes.
 Some of us will have DBS (in England & Wales) or PVG (in Scotland) documents that need updating.
 These are the mandatory checks carried out for some of our volunteers due to the nature of our work in supporting socially isolated - and potentially vulnerable - older people.
-Please don’t worry about doing anything just yet, we’ll be in touch if that’s you.
+If this includes you, we will already have been in touch and we ask you to check your emails.

 A Disclosure and Barring Services (DBS) and Protecting Vulnerable Groups (PVG) are both schemes that provide criminal background record checks.
 A DBS check is used in England and Wales, while a PVG check is used in Scotland.